 Judicial Council Committee's Note, 1979: This is present s.
 893.11 renumbered for more logical placement and revised slightly for the purpose of textual clarity only.
 It complements and supplements s.
 893.30 (previous s.
 893.05).
-The 10-year period of the purpose of textual clarity only. is retained as the period during which adverse possession (for any statutory period) cannot begin to run in favor of a tenant.
+The 10-year period is retained as the period during which adverse possession (for any statutory period) cannot begin to run in favor of a tenant.
 Adoption of a 7-year statute in s.
 893.27 does not affect the policy of this section.
 [Bill 326-A]